-All government-to-government credits or loans(1), export credits(2), officially backed(3) and, whenever practicable, private firms' credits not covered by government guarantee, exceeding 180 day (4) extended to Communist countries(5), as of the end of the first half and of the second half of the calendar year should be reported by member countries not later than the last day of the following month(6), to the Economic Directorate.
+All government-to-government credits or loans(1), export credits(2) officially backed(3) and, whenever practicable, private firms' credits not covered by government guarantee, exceeding 180 days(4), extended to Communist countries(5), as of the end of the first half and of the second half of the calendar year should be reported by member countries not later than the last day of the following month(6), to the Economic Directorate.

-The reports should show separately the amount of credits to the Soviet Union, Poland, the Soviet-occupied Zone of Germany including the Soviet-occupied Sector of Berlin, Albania, Bulgaria, Czechoslovakia, Hungary, Rumania, Communist China and, grouped together, North Korea, North Vietnam and Mongolia.
-For each Communist country or group of countries, member countries should:
+The reports should show separately the amount of credits to the Soviet Union, Poland, the Soviet-occupied Zone of Germany including the Soviet-occupied Sector of Berlin, /the rest of the Soviet bloc/(x) /Albania, Bulgaria, Czechoslovakia, Hungary, Rumania/, Communist China and, grouped together, North Korea, North Vietnam and Mongolia.
+For each of these countries or groups of countries, member countries should:

-- (a) give the total amount of outstanding credits(7) - (b) and, in addition, indicate separately: - (i) on the one hand, the amount of outstanding credits extended for a period of over five years(8); - (ii) on the other hand, the amount of all new outstanding credits granted during the last six-month period covered by their report.
+- (a) give the total amount of outstanding credits(7): - (b) and, in addition, indicate separately: - (i) on the one hand, the amount of outstanding credits extended for a period of over five years(8); - (11) on the other hand, the amount of all new outstanding credits granted during the last six-month period covered by their report.